josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 9. We are hiring a data scientist who prefers to use MLflow to track model training run metrics and artifacts.
 Can the proposed Azure-based solution support this library?

-   Yes, it is possible to [track model metrics and deploy ML models](https://docs.microsoft.com/azure/machine-learning/how-to-use-mlflow) with both MLflow and Azure Machine Learning.
+   Yes, MLflow is supported automatically in Azure Databricks.
 MLflow is an open-source project that data scientists and developers use to instrument their machine learning code to track metrics and artifacts.
 MLflow keeps training code cloud-agnostic.
-The data scientist can continue to use MLflow while integrating with Azure Machine Learning to manage and track runs and artifacts securely.
+The data scientist can continue to use MLflow while integrating with either Azure Databricks or Azure Machine Learning to manage and track runs and artifacts securely.

-   The integration between MLflow and Azure Machine Learning is simple to use.
-The data scientist can take their existing code, instrumented using MLflow, and submit it as a training run to Azure Machine Learning.
-When they submit the training run, the Azure Machine Learning plug-in for MLflow recognizes they're within a managed training run and connects MLflow tracking to their Azure Machine Learning Workspace.
-Once the training run has been completed, they can view the metrics and artifacts from the run within the Azure Portal.
-The run history allows them to query the experimentation, later on, to compare the models and find the best ones.
-Once the best model has been identified, it can be deployed to an AKS cluster from within the same environment, using MLflow.

 ## Customer quote (to be read back to the attendees at the end)